 then the International Master of Science in Agro- and Environmental Nematology is an excellent choice

-The International Master of Science in Agro- and Environmental Nematology is a unique master programme that brings together internationally renowned staff to train students in the broad field of Nematology and its many applications.
+The International Master of Science in Agro- and Environmental Nematology is a unique academic master programme that brings together internationally renowned staff to train students in the broad field of Nematology and its many applications.

 Due to the ubiquitous presence, overwhelming densities and diversity of nematodes and their use as a model organism, the study programme and research is characterised by its multidisciplinary approach and applications.
 Agricultural and environmental issues are the major focal points.
 This includes sustainable pest management, crop protection, biodiversity, soil management, molecular and genetic studies to unravel host-parasite relationships; and the use of nematodes as bio-indicators in a diverse set of terrestrial, freshwater, brackish or marine habitats in tropical and temperate regions, and extreme environments.